National Health Service (England): Outsourcing and privatisation

+Research and trials

+In January 2026, NHS England launched a trial combining artificial intelligence (AI) and robot-assisted care to improve the speed and accuracy of lung cancer detection and diagnosis.
+The initiative coincided with NHS England’s commitment to offer lung cancer screening to all current and former smokers by 2030.
+NHS England stated that the planned screening expansion could result in an estimated 50,000 lung cancer diagnoses by 2035, including around 23,000 identified at an early stage, potentially saving thousands of lives.

 Sustainability and transformation plans

 Sustainability and transformation plans were produced in 2016 as a method of dealing with the service's financial problems.
 These plans appear to involve loss of services and are highly controversial.
 The plans are possibly the most far-reaching change to health services for decades and the plans should contribute to redesigning care to manage increased patient demand.
 Some A&E units will close, concentrating hospital care in fewer places.
 Nearly two-thirds of senior doctors fear the plans will worsen patient care.

 Consultation will start over cost saving, streamlining, and some service reduction in the National Health Service.
 The streamlining will lead to ward closures including psychiatric ward closures and a reduction in the number of beds in many areas among other changes.
 There is concern that hospital beds are being closed without increased community provision.

 Sally Gainsbury of the Nuffield Trust think tank said many current transformation plans involve shifting or closing services.
-Gainsbury added, "Our research finds that, in a lot of these kinds of reconfigurations, you don't save very much money – all that happens is the patient has to go to the next hospital down the road.
-They're more inconvenienced... but it rarely saves the money that's needed."
+Gainsbury added: "Our research finds that, in a lot of these kinds of reconfigurations, you don't save very much money – all that happens is the patient has to go to the next hospital down the road.
+They're more inconvenienced ... but it rarely saves the money that's needed."
 By contrast, NHS England claims that the plans bring joined-up care closer to home.
 Senior Liberal Democrat MP Norman Lamb accepted that the review made sense in principle but stated: "It would be scandalous if the government simply hoped to use these plans as an excuse to cut services and starve the NHS of the funding it desperately needs.
 While the NHS must become more efficient and sustainable for future generations, redesigning of care models will only get us so far – and no experts believe the Conservative doctrine that an extra £8bn funding by 2020 will be anywhere near enough."